IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <!-- <show section in script where code scan is called> -->

-The code scan command in the Concert toolkit uses CDXgen to analyze the codebase, identifying all software packages and dependencies.
+The code scan command in the Concert toolkit uses **CDXgen** to analyze the codebase, identifying all software packages and dependencies.

 <img src="images/3-2.png" width="800" />

 <!-- <show section in script where image scan is called> -->

-The image scan command uses Syft to analyze the containerized application image for vulnerabilities and compliance issues, ensuring the image is secure before deployment.
+The image scan command in the toolkit uses an open source tool called **Syft** to analyze the packages and operating system details in the containerized image.

 In both cases, the toolkit generates a JSON file in standard CycloneDX format.

-To execute both tasks we will run the generate_package_sbom.sh shell script: <br/><br/> <code class="code-block"> ./generate_package_sbom.sh </code>
+To execute both tasks we will run the **generate_package_sbom.sh** shell script: <br/><br/> <code class="code-block"> ./generate_package_sbom.sh </code>

 The output of this command will be an image-scan SBOM and a code-scan SBOM file for each microservice.